-Key objectives relevant to the plan and sustainability Key messages, targets and indicators relevant to the Implications for plan and sustainability appraisal appraisal LDF and sustainability appraisal Strategic Plan 2013 - 2018 Leading for a connected Staffordshire, Staffordshire County Council Staffordshire County Councils Strategic Plan sets out Relevant Operating Principles Regard should be given to the Strategy. values and priorities for 2014-2018.
+Key objectives relevant to the plan and sustainability Implications for plan and sustainability appraisal appraisal LDF and sustainability appraisal Strategic Plan 2013 - 2018 Leading for a connected Staffordshire, Staffordshire County Council Staffordshire County Councils Strategic Plan sets out Relevant Operating Principles Regard should be given to the Strategy. values and priorities for 2014-2018.
 The Strategic Plan Evolve our relationship with residents outlines a vision, to create a connected Staffordshire,